SidOfc/browserino/README.md

 _dates are in dd-mm-yyyy format_
 _older changes can be found in the [CHANGELOG.md](/CHANGELOG.md)_

+#### 19-10-2016 VERSION 2.10.1.1

+- Test on ruby 2.3.1
+- Fix missing questionmarks on method names in the README.
+- Change gem homepage to io domain

 #### 25-08-2016 VERSION 2.10.1

 - Replaced `require` with `require_relative` where possible